 Section 10.05.
-Member Companies shall not provide or offer any meal (food and beverages) to healthcare professionals, unless, in each case, the value of such meal (food and beverages) does not exceed the monetary threshold set by the relevant Member Association in its national code.
-Each Member Association shall set such monetary threshold in its national code by 31 December 2013, failing which EFPIA will set such threshold in lieu of such Member Association.
-The monetary threshold set in the country where the event takes place (i.e. the "host country") shall prevail, as an exception to the provision of Article 13.01 and deviating from the general principle where the strictest prevails (as set out in the Applicable Codes section.
+Member Companies shall not provide or offer any meals (food and beverages) to healthcare professionals, unless, in each case, the value of such meals (food and beverages) does not exceed the monetary threshold of \in 60 per HCP set by the PRIMA code.
+The monetary threshold set in the country where the event takes place (i.e. the "host country") shall prevail.